paula078/CPP-Programming/README.md

-## 🚀 Welcome to the C++ Programming Learning Tasks! 🚀
+## 🚀 Welcome to the C++ programming tasks repository! 🚀

-This repository contains my tasks created during C++ programming course at Jagiellonian University.
+This repository contains my tasks created during the C++ programming course at Jagiellonian University.